picatz/GoEnumerator/README.md

 - make data enumerated available to all diff scans and checks.
 - Create report out of tmp files
 - Create HTMl/PDF reports
+- Add option to dirbust recursevely, not sure of this yet.